-- The Allenby/King Hussein border crossing, 51 km away from Amman and 54 km from Jerusalem.
+- The Allenby/King Hussein border crossing is 51 km away from Amman and 54 km from Jerusalem.
 This border checkpoint is located in the southern Jordan Valley.

-Note that they are not open 24×7, thus if you plan to travel in Jordan independently, then you need to search for opening hours.
-And you will also need to check what are the transportation options and their costs in Jordan.
+Note that they are not open 24×7.
+Thus if you plan to travel to Jordan independently, you must search for opening hours.
+And you will also need to check the transportation options and their costs in Jordan.

 Since tours to Jordan are relatively inexpensive, most people I know joined one of the available tours.
 Another advantage of a tour is that some tour operators will take care of visas for all participants.
-Yes, you need a visa to visit Jordan, and not at all border crossings you can make a visa on the spot.
+Yes, you need a visa to visit Jordan, and not at all border crossings allow making visas on the spot.
 Thus, you might need to prepare it beforehand.

-If it your first time to Israel, then Jerusalem, Dead Sea, and Tel Aviv are the most popular destinations.
-But I would encourage you to visit Israel Trip Planner post.
-Over there you will find a list of the most popular attractions in Israel, and then I divided the whole country into blocks and listed what you can see in each area.
-There are also several trip suggestions for first timers and families with kids.
+If it is your first time in Israel, Jerusalem, the Dead Sea, and Tel Aviv are the most popular destinations.
+But I would encourage you to visit the Israel Trip Planner.
+Over there, you will find a list of the most popular attractions in Israel, and then I divided the whole country into blocks and listed what you can see in each area.
+There are also several trip suggestions for first-timers and families with kids.
 So, head on to Israel Trip Planner.